I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	let the threshold be the threshold multiplied by 2;
 	let the putative strength be the strength of the player;
 	decrease the putative strength by the damage incurred;
-	if the player is wearing the Ring of Power and the current maze level is greater than 2 and the putative strength is less than the threshold begin;
-		say ": the Ring of Power on your finger glows fire-red";
+	if the player is wearing the Ring of Power and the current maze level is greater than 2 and the putative strength is less than the threshold: say ": the Ring of Power on your finger glows fire-red";
 		let the largest safe amount be the strength of the player;
 		decrease the largest safe amount by the threshold;
 		if the largest safe amount is less than 0, let the largest safe amount be 0;
 		change the damage incurred to the largest safe amount;
-		stop; [I.e., don't continue the activity: there's no point.] end if;
-	continue the activity.
+		stop; [I.e., don't continue the activity: there's no point.] continue the activity.

 The Magic Carpet is an artefact in Terra Incognita.
 "Rolled up in front of you is the Magic Carpet."
 It has minimum level 2.
 The description is "A useful artefact of the labyrinth: it enables the mage, once only, to move one position in any direction (north, south, east, west, up or down) regardless of walls or hedges.
 (Type RIDE CARPET NORTH, or how may you.)"

-Carpet-riding is an action applying to two visible things.
-Understand "ride [something held] [direction]" as carpet-riding.
-Check carpet-riding: if the noun is not the Magic Carpet, say "That's not something you can ride." instead; if the second noun is not a direction, say "That's not a direction you can take the carpet in." instead.
+Carpet-riding is an action applying to one carried thing and one visible thing.
+Understand "ride [something] [direction]" as carpet-riding.
+Check carpet-riding: unless the noun is the Magic Carpet, say "That's not something you can ride." instead; unless the second noun is a direction, say "That's not a direction you can take the carpet in." instead.

 Carry out carpet-riding:
 	let the current position be the grid position of the location;